 This potentially allows you to pay for the service anonymously, but please remember that no matter how anonymously you pay, a VPN will always know your real internet (IP) address.

 The features on offer vary depending on which plan you choose.
-I will briefly discuss the Free plan later, but this review is primarily concerned with the paid-for plans.

 35 servers in 28 countries worldwide.
 This includes a few more unusual locations, such as Brazil, Mexico, India, and Morocco